 As I said earlier, all CAM software checks manufacturability errors in CAD files.
-If any errors are found, CAM software fixes all those based on the available machines synchronised with that CAM software.
+If any errors are found, CAM software fixes all those based on the available machines synchronized with that CAM software.

 Tool path generation

-Tool path generation is one of the key function that CAM software does.
-Based on the available tool in the machine, the software creates the tool movement path using G codes, M codes and other coding standards
+Tool path generation is one of the key functions that CAM software does.
+Based on the available tool in the machine, the software creates the tool movement path using G codes, M codes, and other coding standards

-Not only toolpath generation, but a CAM software also decide which tool to use, how much to cut, at what angle the tool should hit and numerous other functions.
+Not only toolpath generation, but CAM software also decide which tool to use, how much to cut, at what angle the tool should hit, and numerous other functions.
 So basically the CAM software gives all configurable instruction to machines.

 Popular CAM software list